 Medical and rehabilitation expenses

-Once your claim has been accepted, WorkCover Queensland may pay reasonable medical and rehabilitation expenses relating to your claim.
+Once your claim has been accepted, WorkCover Queensland may pay reasonable medical and rehabilitation expenses relating to a claim.

-We have a list of set fees for most medical, hospital and rehabilitation treatments that you may need while undergoing treatment for your injury.
-This is called either a Medical Table of Costs, or an Allied Health Table of Costs, and we can only pay up to the amount for that service.
+We have a list of set fees for most medical, hospital and rehabilitation treatments that a worker may need while undergoing treatment for their injury.

-If you attend a medical or allied health practitioner who charges above the table of costs, you'll be responsible for paying the 'gap' or the difference in the fee charged.
+If a worker attends a medical or allied health practitioner who charges above the table of costs, the worker will be responsible for paying the 'gap' or the difference in the fee charged.

 - medical treatment by a registered person, for example a doctor, dentist or physiotherapist

 - surgical and hospital expenses and medicines essential to the worker's recovery, for example bandages or prescription drugs

 - rehabilitation treatment and equipment or services needed to help the worker recover, for example: wheelchairs, crutches, or return to work services

 - travelling expenses for the worker's medical treatment, rehabilitation or examination by a registered person.

 Paying for services